-- The clutch control system is so simple and no complications of clutch linkage are required.
+- The clutch control system is so simple so complications of clutch linkage are not required.

-- Less driver effort is required for engaging and disengaging the clutch because the clutch is electronically operated.
+- Less driver effort is required for engaging and disengaging the clutch for the reason that it is electronically operated.

 - The initial cost is high.

-- Works at less operating temperature, because at high temperature, the insulation gets damaged.
+- Works at less operating temperature, for the reason that at high temperature, the insulation gets damaged.